theKashey/react-queue/README.md

 # API
 ## Scheduler
 - `Scheduler` - task scheduler.
 Collect tasks and execute them with `stepDelay` between in the `priority` order.
-  - stepDelay - delay between two events
+  - `stepDelay` - delay between two events
+  - `[reverse]` - reverses the queue
-  - source - priority calculation function
+  - `[source]` - priority calculation function
+  - `[noSideEffect]` - indicates than Scheduler has no sideEffects, and disables autoupdate on task execution.
-  - observe - cache buster property.
+  - `[observe]` - cache buster property.
 Scheduler sorts queue only on element change, in case of using `source` you might need "inform" it to resort queue.

 ```js